 Church Street Purveyor (201 Jefferson Street North) is the place to go for a drink and stay for supper.
 Every detail at this place sets the ambience, from a cocktail menu presented in a vintage book to the stained glass windows.
 Dawn recommends the tuna tacos (order them in lettuce wraps for a healthier option, she says), drunken guacamole, and the “Rosie the Riveter” seasonal cocktail, made with sparkling wine.

 Where to Shop: After all that space and art exploration, a little retail therapy is in order.
 Dawn recommends a stroll along Clinton Avenue in downtown Huntsville for some browsing.
 Elitaire Boutique (114 Clinton Avenue East) has a wonderful collection of women’s styles with the option to call ahead for an appointment with personal stylist and owner, Kayla Adams.
-Right next door is Kennedy and Rowe Clothing Co.
-(114 Clinton Avenue, Suite 104), home to a dress collection that is legendary among locals.
 And Dawn says a Clinton Avenue shopping experience can’t be complete without a visit to Roosevelt & Co.
 (114 Clinton Ave.
 Suite 102), which offers the best selection and styles in men’s clothing in town.

 If interiors are more your thing, then wander over to Brooks and Collier (813 Meridian Street), Golden Griffin (104 Longwood Drive Southeast), and The Topiary Tree (1801 University Drive Northwest).
 “Between these three spots, all within a few miles of each other, I would be shocked if there was something on your wish list you couldn’t find,” says Dawn.

 Where to Stay: The Westin Hunstville (6800 Governors West Northwest) is located very close to the Space & Rocket Center at the Bridge Street Town Centre, an open-air mall with restaurants, major retailers, and a carousel.
-The Embassy Suites (800 Monroe Street) is located right in downtown, within walking distance to Big Spring International Park (200 Church Street) and many of the shops and restaurants Dawn recommends.
-And while it’ll be a while before they are open, Dawn is already looking forward to two brand-new boutique hotels coming to town.
-The AC Hotel is currently under construction in the new City Center project adjacent to the park, and the Curio hotel, which will be located in an historic building in downtown Huntsville in 2020—two more reasons to come back for a visit!
+The AC Hotel Downtown (435 Willams Avenue Southwest) is adjacent to Big Spring International Park (200 Church Street) and many of the shops and restaurants Dawn recommends.
+And while it’ll be a while before it is open, Dawn is already looking forward to the Curio hotel, which will be located in an historic building in downtown Huntsville—another reason to come back for a visit!